Healthdirect Free Australian health advice you can count on.

 Top results

-Root canal treatment is performed to repair and save a badly damaged or infected tooth instead of removing the tooth from the mouth.
+Root canal treatment is performed to repair and save a badly damaged or infected tooth.
+This treatment is done to save a tooth instead of removing it from the mouth.

 Root canal treatment - Better Health Channel